eea/volto-middleware-vh/README.md

 ## Getting started

-This package requires a config setting `virtualHostedPaths`, an array of paths that will go through vh, which can be set in the theme addon.
+This package requires a config setting `virtualHostedPaths` or an env `RAZZLE_VIRTUAL_HOSTED_PATHS`, an array of paths that will go through vh, which can be set in the theme addon.
 Also the theme addon needs to be placed above volto-middleware-vh in the addons dependency list.
+You can also set a `virtualHost` config setting or `RAZZLE_VIRTUAL_HOST` env which will be used as the new host by Virtual Host Monster

 ### Example of usage: